View from the Vault II

-View from the Vault, Volume Two (or View from the Vault II) is the second entry in the "View from the Vault" series by the Grateful Dead.
-It was released simultaneously as a three-disk CD and a one-disk DVD.
-This volume features the June 14, 1991 concert at Robert F. Kennedy Stadium in Washington, D.C., and bonus material from a show at the same venue on July 12, 1990.
+View from the Vault II is a concert film and corresponding live soundtrack album by American jam band the Grateful Dead.
+It was released in June 2001 through Grateful Dead Records and Monterey Home Video.
+It features the band's June 14, 1991 concert at Robert F. Kennedy Stadium in Washington, D.C., with three bonus tracks from the same venue recorded on July 12, 1990.
 It is the only Grateful Dead video release featuring Vince Welnick and Bruce Hornsby.

+Overview

 The DVD contains one track that is not on the CD, "Box of Rain", recorded at the 1990 show.
 It also includes a music video, "Liberty", directed by Justin Kreutzmann, the son of Dead drummer Bill Kreutzmann.
 The video uses audio from March 30, 1994, Atlanta, which was previously released on So Many Roads (1965–1995).
 The "Rubin and Cherise" on the DVD menu is from the show on June 9, 1991.
-The set was certified Gold by the RIAA on February 27, 2003.
+The film reached number 14 on the Billboard Top Music Videos chart, and the set was certified Gold by the RIAA on February 27, 2003.